Juniperus virginiana: Ecology

+Eastern red cedar grows in a wide range of climatic and soil conditions.
+The tree is extremely tolerant of drought due to its extensive, fibrous root system and reduced leaf area.
+It can be found from droughty, rocky soils with few nutrients to rich alluvial soils with abundant moisture.
+However, eastern red cedar is almost never dominant on such rich mesic sites due to intense competition with faster growing, more shade tolerant hardwood trees.

-In many areas it is considered an invasive species, even if native.
+Outside of its native range it is considered an invasive species, and it can be aggressive even within its range.
 It is fire-intolerant, and was previously controlled by periodic wildfires.
 Low branches near the ground burn and provide a ladder that allows fire to engulf the whole tree.
 Grasses recover quickly from low severity fires that are characteristic of prairies that kept the trees at bay.
 With the urbanization of prairies, the fires have been stopped with roads, plowed fields, and other fire breaks, allowing J. virginiana and other trees to invade.
 Trees are destructive to grasslands if left unchecked, and are actively being eliminated by cutting and prescribed burning.
 The trees also burn very readily, and dense populations were blamed for the rapid spread of wildfires in drought stricken Oklahoma and Texas in 2005 and 2006.
+On the Great Plains, expanding red cedar populations are altering the plains ecosystem: a majority of the region's bird species are not present in areas where the tree's land cover exceeds 10 percent, and most small mammal species are not present where land cover exceeds 30 percent.